-Durant returns to Nets’ lineup after 23-game absence
+Durant returns to Nets after 23-game absence

-NEW YORK (AP) — Kevin Durant is back in the starting lineup for the Brooklyn Nets after missing 23 games with a strained left hamstring.
+NEW YORK (AP) — Kevin Durant returned to the Brooklyn Nets on Wednesday night after missing 23 games with a strained left hamstring.

-The Nets’ game against New Orleans on Wednesday night was Durant’s first since Feb.
+Durant was originally listed in the starting lineup against New Orleans, but the Nets updated the lineup to remove Durant minutes before the game.

+That left Durant to come off the bench in his first since Feb.
 13 at Golden State.
 He and the Nets originally thought his injury was minor, but subsequent testing showed it to be more serious.

 Coach Steve Nash said the Nets would be careful with Durant in his return and didn’t plan on sending him out to play 35 minutes.